|

 off?

-telephone system to transmit signals to the central station.
-Most panels
+use the telephone system to transmit signals to the central station.
+Most

-have something called "line-seizure" built into them, which means
+panels have something called "line-seizure" built into them,

-that the alarm panel grabs the telephone line to report the alarm and,
+which means that the alarm panel grabs the telephone line to report the

-until it is finished, the telephone line is unavailable for telephone
+alarm and, until it is finished, the telephone line is unavailable for

 I know that I should test my alarm system